atweiden/voidvault/README.md

 Voidvault works on Void with Intel or AMD x86 CPU.
-It assumes you are comfortable working on the cmdline, and that you have no need for booting any other operating systems on the target partition.
+It assumes you are comfortable working on the cmdline, and that you have no need for booting any other operating systems on the target block device.

 **WARNING**: failure to give appropriate values during Voidvault setup could cause catastrophic data loss and system instability.